configcat/terraform-provider-configcat/docs/data-sources/settings.md

 # configcat_settings Resource

 Use this data source to access information about an existing Feature Flag/Setting.
-[Used API](https://api.configcat.com/docs/index.html#operation/get-settings)

 ## Example Usage